DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/flutter.md

 ### Initializing the SDK

 We recommend initializing the SDK once and pass around the client instance around in your app.

-#### Dart
 Using the builder pattern we can initialize the DevCycle SDK by providing the DVCUser and DevCycle mobile environment key:

 ```dart
 void main() {